https://www.deakin.edu.au/__data/assets/image/0006/2507073/35272_graduate-diploma-cardiac-nursing_Hero.jpg

 • Advanced Concepts in Specialty Nursing Practice

-• Plus 1 credit point of postgraduate elective from across the University
+• Plus 1 credit point of course elective from the list below.

 *units are semester-based delivery